-As of December 31, 2023, the Carlin Complex employs approximately 3,700 employees and averages approximately 700 contractors.
+As of December 31, 2024, the Carlin Complex employs approximately 3,400 employees and averages approximately 700 contractors.

-As of December 31, 2023, the plan boundaries of the Carlin Complex encompassed more than 24,413 hectares, which include about 14,111 hectares of private land (surface and minerals) owned or controlled by Nevada Gold Mines, and approximately 10,301 hectares owned by the United States government that are administered by the United States Bureau of Land Management ("BLM").
+As of December 31, 2024, the plan boundaries of the Carlin Complex encompassed more than 22,250 hectares, which include about 12,141 hectares of private land (surface and minerals) owned or controlled by Nevada Gold Mines, and approximately 10,117 hectares owned by the United States government that are administered by the BLM.
 These rights are owned or controlled through ownership of various forms of patents issued by the United States federal government and by ownership of unpatented mining and mill-site claims held subject to the paramount title of the United States federal government.